George Simons | October 28, 2023

 You can close by threatening legal action — legal action for the debt collector violating the FDCPA or for harassing you.
 Threatening legal action is nearly always a good move.

-Like writing the letter, mailing it is simple, but complicated.
-Mailing a letter is simple.
-But the devil is in the details.
-To mail the letter, you need to print the letter and send it in the mail via a trackable method.
+To send the letter, you need to print the letter and mail it via a trackable method.
 This means you need to have access to a functional printer, and you need to know how to use the post office.

 Generally, the letter should be mailed to the person most immediately attempting to collect the debt.
 This may be an attorney or collections firm working for the creditor or bank.

 SoloSuit can take care of all of this for you.
 Our Debt Validation Letter is the best way to respond to a collection letter.
 Many debt collectors will simply give up after receiving it.
-Just answer a few questions online, and we'll create your letter for you.
+Just answer a few questions online, and our software will generate a personalized Debt Validation Letter for you.

 SoloSuit's Debt Validation Letter template allows you customize a letter to your case and debt circumstances.
 Our Debt Validation Letter has proven to stop debt collectors in their tracks, and the best part about it is it only takes a few minutes to draft online.